-- 1. Running in hall - 2.
-Littering campus or buildings - 3.
-Chewing gum; eating or drinking in class - 4.
-Excessive talking, disrupting class or Chapel - 5.
-Failure to bring materials to class -lpad, paper, pen, etc. - 6.
-Tardy to class - 7.
-Horseplay - 8.
+- 1. Running in hall

+- 2. Littering campus or buildings

+- 3. Chewing gum; eating or drinking in class

+- 4. Excessive talking, disrupting class or Chapel - 5.
+Failure to bring materials to class Chromebook, paper, pen, etc. - 6.
+Horseplay - 7.
 Any other offense which the administration of the school may deem sufficiently detrimental or offensive such that it would reasonably fall in this section of misconduct.